Pylons/pyramid/docs/narr/traversal.rst

   that equals the empty string.

-- If any path segment element begins with the special characters ``@@`` (think of them as goggles), that segment is considered the "view name" immediately and traversal stops there.
+- If any path segment element begins with the special characters ``@@`` (think of them as goggles), the value of that segment minus the goggle characters is considered the :term:`view name` immediately and traversal stops there.
 This allows you to address views that may have the same names as model instance names in the graph unambiguously.

+.. _traversal_related_side_effects:

 Traversal-Related Side Effects
 ------------------------------